 It’s true that iOS 11 makes the iPhone better than before, and that it sets a new standard for what’s already hailed as the best operating system all over the world for smartphones.
-It indeed brings on board some very lucrative features including drag-and-drop for iPad users, customisable Control Centre, a revamped App Store, easy person-to-person payments and so on.
+It indeed brings on board some very lucrative features including drag-and-drop for iPad users, customizable Control Centre, a revamped App Store, easy person-to-person payments, and so on.
 But some users still feel that Android is way cooler than iOS 11 in some crucial ways.

 Given below is a list of a few great features of Android that are missing from iOS 11:

 iOS lets you do some fast web searches on the text you select via Spotlight (the universal search feature of iOS), which admittedly is quite helpful if the user wants to perform a deep search about a selected text, especially something that’s relatively narrow.
 But when you want to do a web search of everything that’s on your screen, then Android trumps iOS hands down.

 All you need to do is tap on the What’s on my screen button in Google Assistant, and the operating system shall run a scan of the entire screen of your phone and return relevant results.

 Delete all photos and videos from the Photos app

 One of the most formidable features of the Photos app on Android is its “free up space” button.
 With one tap of the button, the app deletes all local images and photos in one go, freeing up a lot of space. iOS 11 does not have this feature, and consequently, photos and videos take up a lot of space on your limited memory.